SLATON – 46th Annual Sausage Festival and Oktoberfest – October 17 & 18

-SLATON – For 44 years now, a secret-recipe German sausage has been served in Slaton at Saint Joseph Hall.
-This sausage earns its moniker, “if you’re not wurst you’re last”, according to parishioners.
+For 46 years now, a secret-recipe German sausage has been served in Slaton at Saint Joseph Hall.

-The main menu consists of German sausage, grilled chicken, homemade German potato salad, green beans, and home-made cakes and bread.
+The main menu consists of German sausage made by St Joseph parishioners, Knights of Columbus grilled chicken, homemade German potato salad, green beans, and homemade cakes and bread.

-Sausage (uncooked and vacuum sealed) will be also sold by the pound at Saint Joseph Hall on Saturday, October 19th, from 9 a.m. to 1 p.m.:
+Sausage (cured and vacuum sealed) will be also sold by the pound at Saint Joseph Hall on Saturday, October 17, from 9 a.m. to 1 p.m.

 Regular Sausage, $5.00/lb.; Jalapeño Sausage, $6.00/lb.; and, Habanero Sausage, $6.50/lb.
 All forms of payment are accepted, cash and check preferred.